Watercolor Mastery Program

-Skillful technique combined with conscious design results in dynamic work.
+Skillful technique combined with conscious design results in dynamic, professional work.

 What Other Students Say

 Tony Conner is an accomplished watercolorist and and experienced instructor.
 His energetic approach to teaching and enthusiasm for the watercolor medium are combined to create classes that are both fun and informative.
 He excels at providing information and insights to individual students – meeting them where they are and helping them get to where they want to go.

 - Signature Member - New England Watercolor Society